Doctor of Philosophy

 Results from the qualitative research were used to generate items and content for the LV-PSI.
 A testing of the internal consistency (Cronbach’s coefficient alpha) and factor structure of the instrument (principle component analysis) occurred using instrument scores obtained from LV participants (N=152).
 A four component solution resulted in a 21-item LV-PSI.
 The four components were theorized as congruent with the factors of: Product (visual) attribute, meaning, independence, and personal compatibility.
 The alpha values were 0.77, 0.63, 0.63 and 0.59, respectively.
 Future research to further examine the LV-PSI’s content and construct validity, score interpretations, format and predictive value was proposed.

 Fok, Daniel, "Development and Testing of a Low Vision Product Selection Instrument (LV-PSI): A Mixed-Methods Approach" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 127.